saltandpurple/eks-tooling-demo/README.md

 ## Helm

-- Doesn't require anything to be installed in the cluster, just the tool on your local machine.
+- Doesn't require anything to be installed in the cluster, just the tool on your local machine
 - Is also based on kubectl - uses your existing kubeconfig
 - "Package manager for k8s"
 - We use it primarily for its excellent templating capabilities
 - Template + default-values + custom-values + inline-values = Deployable manifest(s)

 ### Printing out the resulting manifest with variables filled in